KingdomFirst/Excavator/README.md

 Files you need to start an import (Excavator\bin):
 - Excavator.exe
+- Rock.dll (whichever the latest version is)
 - Excavator.exe.config (currently holds the Rock connection string)
-- Rock.dll (whichever the latest version is)
 - Excavator.F1.dll ( or whichever database componenet you're using)

 Note: master branch contains fully-tested code; develop branch is beta/in-progress.

 =========
-Adding other database models:
+<b>Extending/Adding other database models:</b>

-Simple version:
+<i>Simple version:</i><br>
-1. Download the zipped copy of Excavator from GitHub and rewrite Excavator.Example
+1. Download the zipped copy of Excavator from GitHub and rewrite the Excavator.Example project<br>
-2. Build or copy the compiled library (Excavator.Example.dll) to Excavator\bin or Excavator\Extensions
+2. Build or copy the compiled library (Excavator.Example.dll) to Excavator\bin or Excavator\Extensions<br>
-3. Run Excavator and select your new database component from the list on the first page
+3. Run Excavator and select your new database component from the list on the first page<br>

-Advanced:
+<i>Advanced version:</i><br>
-1. Download the zipped copy of Excavator from GitHub
+1. Download the zipped copy of Excavator from GitHub <br>
-2. Add a new Class Library that extends the base ExcavatorComponent class
+2. Add a new Class Library that extends the base ExcavatorComponent class<br>
-3. Add a reference to Excavator (from Solutions\Projects)
+3. Add a reference to Excavator (from Solutions\Projects)<br>
-4. Add references to all the packages inside Excavator\Packages and set their "Copy Local" property to false.
-See note below.
+4. Add references to all the packages inside Excavator\Packages and set their "Copy Local" property to false.*<br>
-5. Set the FullName of your specific database model
+5. Set the FullName of your specific database model <br>
-6. Implement the TransformData method inside your new ExcavatorComponent
+6. Implement the TransformData method inside your new ExcavatorComponent<br>
-7. Build or copy the compiled library (.dll) to Excavator\bin or Excavator\Extensions
+7. Build or copy the compiled library (.dll) to Excavator\bin or Excavator\Extensions<br>
-8. Run Excavator and select your new database component from the list on the first page
+8. Run Excavator and select your new database component from the list on the first page<br>

-**Note: These packages are needed for Rock but are embedded in the Excavator app.
-If you use additional references, set "Copy Local" to true.
+\* If you use additional references, set "Copy Local" to true.
+Copy the additional .dll to your server for Excavator to run.

 =========
-Fellowship One Conversion Notes:
+<b>Fellowship One Conversion Notes:</b>

 Completed:
 * Individuals